rtCamp/Frappe-Manager/scripts/README.md

 #### Command Line Arguments:
 - `[username]`: Optional.
 Sets custom username when running as root (default: 'frappe')
 - `--dev`: Optional.
 Installs development version from 'develop' branch
+- `--force`: Optional.
+Force all installations and updates, ignoring existing versions
 - `--help`: Optional.
 Show help message and usage information
 - Arguments can be provided in any order